sree445/sree445/myprofile.md

 in data engineering, so he’s bringing all the strong programming, cloud, and distributed computing systems, as a prerequisite before moving into data.

-● He has been using cloud services for 4 years now, back to back.
+He has been using cloud services for 4 years now, back to back.
 He has on-prem and cloud experience.
 Also migrating on-prem solutions over to cloud-based solutions too.

 ● Sree is overall a hands-on data specialist, strong in data modelling, not just a data engineer to process things.
 He has strong SQL skills from his first job as a Java Oracle PL/SQL Developer.

 ● When it comes to Data Engineering, and Big Data ecosystem he’s using Python and Scala.

 ● He has some DataOps experience and best practices too, as well as experience with DevOps tooling like Terraform.

 ● Strong at data warehousing solutions and data modelling.

-● Overall, Sree is very experienced at architecting, building and testing sophisticated data pipelines, ETL and distributed data processing and distributed computing pipelines.
+● Overall, very experienced at architecting, building and testing sophisticated data pipelines, ETL and distributed data processing and distributed computing pipelines.

-● He has some exposure to Data Science models.
+● Good understanding of Data Science models.
 He’s working alongside data scientists on a daily basis, so has a deep understanding on what’s happening on that side.
-●

 Technical Compatibility

 ● Data Tools in General
 ○ AWS: EMR,Step functions,Event Bridge,Athena,Glue,S3,EC2,RDS,Redshift,Kinesis
 and Amazon Managed Streaming for Apache Kafka